jyhanna/StickyWickets/README.md

 Quickstart:

 1. Ensure you have the sticky_wickets package on your workstation AND turtlebot.
-2. If using the provided map in the sticky_wickets/map/ directory, place the turtlebot in the CROCHET hallway, near the lab.
+2. You may put your maps in the sticky_wickets/map/ directory.
 3. Set up signs around the turtlebot.
 Current detected colors are green, orange, and blue.
 Detected shapes are circles, triangles, and squares.
 We have made some signs already using colored stickers.
-They should be in CROCHET.
-4. On the TURTLEBOT, run the core minimal and navigation requirements using the launch file core.launch with the yaml file provided in the package:
+4. On the TURTLEBOT, run the core minimal and navigation requirements using the launch file core.launch with the yaml file for your desired map.
+Do not forget to edit your yaml to ensure it points to the PGM in the correct directory:
-    1. roslaunch sticky_wickets core.launch map:=/home/turtlebot/catkin_ws/src/sticky_wickets/map/crochet_hall.yaml
+    1. roslaunch sticky_wickets core.launch map:=/your/map.yaml

 5. On the WORKSTATION, run the viewing.launch file, which runs rviz and image_views subscribing to the topics we will publish from our nodes:
     1. roslaunch sticky_wickets viewing.launch